cuducos/whiskyton/README.md

 4. Install the dependencies: `$ pip install -r requirements.txt`.

+5. You should have the `coffee` command line tool working: probably `$ apt-get install nodejs` and `$ npm install coffee-script` should do the job.

 5. Create and feed the database: `$ python manage.py db upgrade`.

 6. Run the server: `$ python manage.py runserver`.